Willy Sagnol: Girondins de Bordeaux

-Sagnol was head coach of the French U–21 team until he was appointed head coach of Girondins de Bordeaux on 23 May 2014.
-He signed a two–year contract which expired on 30 June 2016.
+Sagnol was head coach of the France national under-21 team until he was appointed head coach of Girondins de Bordeaux on 23 May 2014.
+He signed a two-year contract which expired on 30 June 2016.
 Girondins de Bordeaux originally wanted Zinedine Zidane as their head coach.
 This was Sagnol's first coaching job at club level.
-In his first season, Sagnol finished sixth in Ligue 1, the 10th round of the Coupe de France, and the round of 16 in the Coupe de la Ligue.
+In Sagnol's first season, Bordeaux finished sixth in Ligue 1, the round of 32 in the Coupe de France, and the round of 16 in the Coupe de la Ligue.
 The season included a 4–1 win against Monaco, 3–2 win against Paris Saint-Germain, and a 5–0 loss to Olympique Lyonnais.

-To start the 2015–16 season, Bordeaux defeated AEK Larnaca and Kairat Almaty to qualify for the group stage of the UEFA Europa League.
+In the 2015–16 season, Bordeaux defeated AEK Larnaca and Kairat Almaty to qualify for the group stage of the UEFA Europa League.
 Bordeaux started the league season with a win, four draws, and a loss.
 On matchday seven, on 23 September 2015, Bordeaux lost to Nice 6–1.

-Sagnol was dismissed on 14 March 2016 after a 4–0 loss in the Derby de la Garonne.
+Sagnol was dismissed on 14 March 2016 after a 4–0 loss to Toulouse in the Derby de la Garonne.